15 Best Research Opportunities for High School Students in California

 Eligibility: Released with the new application.

-This year-long internship provides unique opportunities and career training for public high school sophomores, juniors and seniors.
-Interns discover Asian art and cultural traditions, learn from local artists and arts organizations, engage in social justice and youth activism, conduct informational interviews with museum staff to explore careers in the arts, and develop their leadership skills by creating and facilitating hands-on art activities.
+This year-long internship provides opportunities and career training for public high school sophomores, juniors, and seniors.
+Interns discover Asian art and cultural traditions, learn from local artists and arts organizations, and engage in social justice and youth activism.
+Students conduct informational interviews with museum staff to explore careers in the arts and develop their leadership skills by facilitating art activities.

 Subject area: Multidisciplinary